zhangchengchuan/tp-1/docs/DeveloperGuide.md

 *Sequence diagram of deleting all done tasks*

 ### Module Feature
+Similar to the commands available in AB3, a user is able to add, edit, delete, find and list tasks and is implemented as the `AddModuleCommand`,`EditModuleCommand`, `DeleteModuleCommand`, `FindModuleCommand` and `ListModuleCommand` respectively.
 ManageMe also allows you to type in `readMod` for a particular module, and see all `Task` and `Link` related to it in a pop-up window.

+#### Implementation for Delete and Edit Module Feature
+When a module is deleted or edited, all `TagModule` references in all available `Task` and `Link` are updated accordingly.

 #### Implementation for Read Module Feature
 Read module makes use of both the UI component which creates a pop-up window for display, and the Logic component